Call Today: 206-297-0086

 Yes.
 According to real estate appraisers, for every $1 of electricity that you offset through solar, it will increase the value of your home by $20.
 This means that your home would increase in value immediately by about the total net cost of the system after rebates.

-A rule of thumb is that every 1,000 Watts of solar modules will require 100 sq ft of roof space.
-Since most systems range between 2,000W to 6,000W the roof space required will range from 200 sq ft to 600 sq ft.
+A rule of thumb is that every 1,000 Watts of solar modules will require 80 sq ft of roof space.
+Since the average size system ranges between 5,000W to 7,000W, the roof space required will range from 400 sq ft to 560 sq ft.

 Unless there are tall trees in the SE to SW window of your sites location, tree shading should not be significant enough to prevent you from exploring solar options.
 A rule of thumb is to have no shading from 10AM to 3PM.
 Since the sun is higher in the horizon during the summer, tree shading usually provides more obstacles during the winter than in the summer.
 For regions that have overcast conditions and short days during the winter, such as the Puget Sound area, any but the worst shading issues can be worked with.
 S unergy Systems can provide a complete site analysis to determine the exact shading and impact that any trees will have on your system.